Oscars 2020: Full List of Nominees

 Film's biggest night is getting closer and closer!

-The nominations for the 92nd Academy Awards are here, and they bring plenty of star power to the February 9 ceremony — a good thing, since the show will for the second straight year go without a host.
+The nominations for the 92nd Academy Awards were announced Monday morning in Los Angeles by John Cho and Issa Rae.
+They bring plenty of star power to the February 9 ceremony — a good thing, since the show will for the second straight year go without a host.

+Todd Phillips' "Joker" leads the pack with 11 nominations, including Best Picture.
+"The Irishman," "1917" and "Once Upon a Time...In Hollywood" weren't far behind with ten nominations each.

+The Academy selected an all-male directing nominee list for the 87th time, according to the Associated Press.
+Greta Gerwig, who directed Best Picture nominee "Little Women," was passed over for a directing nod.
+"Congratulations to those men," Rae said after presenting the nominees.

 Last year's ceremony went without a host after Kevin Hart stepped down amid fallout from homophobic tweets that resurfaced.